lowcodeunit/public-web-blog/docs/getting-started/viewing-your-device-data.md

 :::note

 This storage access documentation focuses around our pre-built APIs, available to all shared and enterprise licenses.
-When using our enterprise licenses you will also have direct access to the data via the many storage options.
+When using our enterprise licenses you will also have direct access to the many data options.
 For more information read our complete guide on [storage access](../developers/storage-access/overview).

 :::